ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 Typically, this has meant either the use of C or C++.
 However, with great power comes a great responsibility and the history is filled with memory safety issues.
 Correct programming is hard and making difficult protocols makes it even harder.

-You will get one bonus point for doing the work with *Rust*; this encourages the usage of memory-safe language, which can produce native performance and other design choices that could reduce the bugs in the software.
+**You will get one bonus point for doing the work with *Rust*; this encourages the usage of memory-safe language, which can produce native performance and it enforces other design choices that could reduce the bugs in the software.**

+> [!Note]
-*If you end up fighting with the Rust compiler, you are just preventing bugs, which would have resulted into software runtime with another programming language.*
+> *If you end up fighting with the Rust compiler, you are just preventing bugs, which would have resulted into software runtime with another programming language!*

 ### Language list that you should consider

 1. Rust (1 bonus point from sufficient implementation)
 2. Other strongly typed memory-safe languages (typically less efficient because of the dynamic memory management) (Swift ([ARC-based](https://en.wikipedia.org/wiki/Automatic_Reference_Counting)), Go, Java, C#, etc.)
 3. Programming C++ with [modern features](https://learn.microsoft.com/en-us/cpp/cpp/welcome-back-to-cpp-modern-cpp?view=msvc-170) (Unique pointers etc.), [Zig](https://ziglang.org/), or other native languages with some memory safety properties.
 High performance with some risk of memory issues.
-4. Weakly typed scripting languages (Python, Ruby, PHP, JavaScript) or risky languages, C, basic C++, Assembly, **are not recommended this time**.
+4. Weakly typed scripting languages (Python, Ruby, PHP, JavaScript) or risky languages, C, basic C++, and Assembly, **are not recommended this time**.
 While the scripting languages can provide memory-safe code, they are typically inefficient, and increase the likelihood of other bugs as a result of weak types.

+### Software dependency requirements

+You are allowed to use dependencies other than the programming language's standard library as follows if they are not included in the standard library:
+ * To generate cryptographically secure random bits. (e.g [rand](https://docs.rs/rand/latest/rand/) crate in Rust)
+ * To derive the public key from the private key in X25519 protocol (e.g. [curve25519-dalek ](https://github.com/dalek-cryptography/curve25519-dalek/tree/main/x25519-dalek)) crate in Rust) and calculate the shared secret
+ * For parsing the certificates (typically means ASN.1 DER encoding).

+ Other dependencies **are not allowed**.